Performance Optimization - 6.5 [Foreign key association] Inner join syntax

 The switch@i() will delete the fact table record that cannot be associated.

-The join() also has @i option for the same purpose.
+The join() also has the @i option, which means the same thing.

-The switch@i() will first fetch the record from the cursor and then judge the association.
-Even if it fails to associate, the record has already been generated.
-After reviewing the pre-cursor filtering discussed in Chapter 4, we will find that to get better performance, we need to finish the association judgement before generating the record.
+The switch@i() will first fetch the record from the cursor and then judge association.
+Even if it cannot associate, the record is already generated.
+Reviewing the pre-cursor filtering discussed in Chapter 4 tells us that to obtain better performance, it needs to perform the association judgement before generating record.

-SPL provides this mechanism for the cursor of composite table:
+SPL provides the mechanism for the composite table cursor:

 A